-The Board of Trustees (BoT) is responsible for the preparation, integrity and fair presentation of the financial statements of Bestmed Medical Scheme.
+The Board of Trustees is responsible for the preparation, integrity and fair presentation of the Annual Financial Statements of Bestmed Medical Scheme.

-The financial statements presented on pages 30 to 95 have been prepared in accordance with International Financial Reporting Standards (IFRS), in the manner required by the Medical Schemes Act and Regulations thereto and include amounts based on judgements and estimates made by management.
+The financial statements presented on pages 32 to 97 have been prepared in accordance with International Financial Reporting Standards (IFRS), in the manner required by the Medical Schemes Act and Regulations thereto and include amounts based on judgements and estimates made by management.